 The proposed methods were implemented on VTM-5.0 software [2].
 Simulations were performed under the common test condition [3].
 The experiments were conducted on the platform of Intel Xeon E5-2690 v2 (3.0GHz) and 64GB RAM with GCC 7.3.1 compiler under CentOS Linux.

-The experimental results compared to VTM-5.0 anchor are summarized in Table 1 and Table 2.
+The experimental results compared to VTM-5.0 anchor are summarized in Table 1 , Table 2 and Table 3.
 More detailed results can be found in the attached spreadsheets.
 In the anchor and tests, the maximum number of merge candidates, MaxNumMergeCand, was set to 1.
-Also, IBC was enabled and MaxNumTriangleMergeCand was set to 0.
+Also, IBC was enabled for class A~E sequences and MaxNumTriangleMergeCand was set to 0.